SixArm/sixarm_ruby_geometry/README.md

 We provide both kinds of implementations; you will likely want to pick the implementation that works best with your other code, such as any math libraries that you may be using.

-Point classes implemented as arrays:
+Point modules that are implemented as arrays:

 * `PointAsArray1D`
 * `PointAsArray2D`
 * `PointAsArray3D`
 * `PointAsArrayND`

-Point classes implemented as vectors:
+Point modules that are implemented as vectors:

 * `PointAsVector1D`
 * `PointAsVector2D`